 There’s nothing quite like the feeling of setting off with a full tank of gas, open road and lots of adventures ahead of you.
 But road tripping ain’t always cheap.
 Gas can add up and eating on the road will start to take a toll on your wallet (and waistline!).
 If you don’t stay on top of your spending, you could be looking at crushing your budget in just a few days.

-We knew that if we were going to be on a 3-month road trip around the western United States, we were going to have to watch our budget super carefully.
 Along the way, we picked up tons of super handy money-saving hacks and tricks that allowed us to have an incredible and inexpensive road trip around the US that we'll remember for years.

 We're sharing our creative and practical advice with you so you can have the road trip of your dreams without spending a fortune.
 This advice will be helpful to you whether you're on the road for several months or are on a short weekend getaway; and whether you're sleeping in a campervan (like us!), an RV, a tent or hotels.